Blakeview

 In terms of cultural diversity, Blakeview records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Blakeview's cultural diversity exceeds the average, with 21.4% of residents born overseas and 13.7% speaking a language other than English at home.
+Blakeview's population shows above-average cultural diversity, with 21.4% born overseas and 13.7% speaking a language other than English at home.
 Christianity is the predominant religion in Blakeview, accounting for 37.0% of its population.
-The most notable overrepresentation is in the 'Other' category, comprising 1.5% compared to Greater Adelaide's 1.8%.
+Notably, the 'Other' religious category comprises 1.5%, slightly higher than Greater Adelaide's average of 1.8%.

-Regarding ancestry, the top three groups are English (32.9%), Australian (27.5%), and Other (9.5%).
-Some ethnic groups show significant differences: German representation is higher at 4.5% in Blakeview versus 5.1% regionally, Welsh remains steady at 0.6%, while Serbian is slightly lower at 0.3%.
+In terms of ancestry, the top three groups are English (32.9%), Australian (27.5%), and Other (9.5%).
+Blakeview has a substantially higher proportion of people with English ancestry compared to the regional average of 27.8%.
+Some ethnic groups show notable differences: German is overrepresented at 4.5% in Blakeview versus 5.1% regionally, Welsh remains steady at 0.6%, and Serbian is slightly underrepresented at 0.3% against Greater Adelaide's 0.4%.

 Frequently Asked Questions - Diversity